Top 5 products for Pig Intestine

 - It’s enough to make a bowl of large intestine noodles.
 It’s a rare opportunity to eat it, so this is just my personal opinion for reference!

-- Bought it again, it was delicious last time
+- I am repurchasing because it was delicious the last time I bought it.